 Assessing Your Motivation in a Career Transition to Franchise Ownership

-Understanding the 'Why' Behind Your Transition
+Understanding the “Why” Behind Your Transition

 Identifying Your Drivers

-Passion vs. Profit
+Passion Versus Profit

 Assessing Your Risk Tolerance